marcoaaz/cube_converter/README.md

 - I had in mind:
   - Allowing compatibility with more light microscopy light microscopy formats, e.g., CZI from Zeiss AxioScan Geo (Zeiss Microscopy)
   - Implementing ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)
 - If you are not familiar to coding but you have proposals/ideas, you are welcome to contact me as well.
-This is open-source :smiley:
+This is open-source :smile:

 ## Citing Phase interpreter
 - The software depends on open-source as well (see above) and scientific citations/feedback.
 The following research papers have contributed to its evolution: